 - He/she has an acceptable study/career plan which includes any intended further and higher study after completing the College course, and/or employment plans on returning to the home country.

-New Immigration Healthcare Surcharge (IHS) for non EEA students
+New Immigration Healthcare Surcharge (IHS)

 More information will be available on the Home Office website: